smcclatchy/gene-expression-qtl/_episodes/06-map-many-eqtls.md

 ### The Marker Map

 The marker map for each chromosome is stored in the `map` object.
 This is used to plot the LOD scores calculated at each marker during QTL mapping.
-Here we are using the 69K grid marker file
+Here we are using the 69K grid marker file.

 ### Genotype probabilities

-We have already calculated genotype probabilities which we load above
+We have already calculated genotype probabilities which we load above.

 ### Covariates

 Now lets add the necessary covariates.
 For these analysis, lets see which covariates are significant (???)

 ~~~